 The library at Nazareth College allows the public in-library use of most collections and services.
 If you wish to borrow materials, you may be eligible based on your status (see options below).

-Visitors to the college may sign in at the Main Circulation Desk to use the computers in the library, and are limited to five usages per semester.
+Visitors to the college who wish to use the computers in the library must sign in at the main Circulation Desk and show current, valid picture ID.
+Visitors are limited to five usages per semester.

 Database usage is restricted to faculty, staff, and current students.
 You may be able to find free, alternative sites that are available to the public or through your public library.